Veterans’ Disability Claims … in Florida and Across the U.S.

 The first step to obtaining these benefits is to file a claim.
 You can do that online at ebenefits.va.gov.
 If your claim is denied, a skilled veterans benefits lawyer in Florida at our law firm can help you file a Notice of Disagreement, file your appeal, and represent you in all proceedings after that.

 Even though we are based in Florida, we represent veterans all over the U.S..
 We use modern technology to deliver first-class service to the men and women seeking VA compensation benefits.
 In addition to the usual phones and faxes, our team regularly video chats with clients, and we maximize email and other technology to exchange documents and other evidence.
 When needed, we travel to attend hearings, but claims can often be won without ever having to attend a hearing.
 No matter where you are in the U.S.A, Tucker Disability can help you win your case.

 The United States Department of Veterans Affairs does not make benefit recovery easy.
 Our veterans benefits lawyers in Florida have extensive experience in this particular area of law.
 Because we handle many other types of disability claims, we have unique experience that many attorneys or non-attorney representatives do not have, and we are also able to handle other types of claims for you, including Social Security Disability.
 This makes our firm the top choice for navigating the government benefits systems.
-For a quick guide on the VA disability claims process, see the Department of Veterans Affairs website.

 We help veterans get the compensation they need.
 Let us help you.